ZouariOmar/hashhash-books/Java/doc/java.md

   | **Common Error**      | "Cannot make a static reference to non-static" | None in static context                       |
   | **When to Use**       | Inside instance methods                        | Inside static methods like `main()`          |

+- A **resource bundle** is a Java `.properties` file that contains locale-specific data.
+It is a way of internationalising a Java application by making the code locale-independent.

 ## Java data types

 ![Data Types in Java]('../res/Data Types in java.png')